Mme Ruth MULLETT

 Research Interests / Recherches

-Ruth holds a M.St. in English 650-1550 from Oxford University and a M.A. in Medieval Studies from Cornell University.
-She will shortly defend her Ph.D. dissertation, Putting on the Armor of God: Defensive Reading in England, c.
-1215-1550, at Cornell University.
-Broadly speaking, she is interested in how medieval literary history can be seen to move through a conversation with the cultural past.
-Her research interests include Middle English literature, book history, palaeography and codicology, and digital humanities (particularly manuscript imaging and digital cataloging techniques).
+Ruth Mullett holds degrees from the University of St Andrews, Oxford University, and Cornell University.
+In August 2017, she defended her PhD dissertation, Putting on the Armor of God: Defensive Reading in England, c.
+1250-1550, at Cornell.
+Broadly speaking, Ruth is interested in how medieval literary history moves through a conversation with the cultural past.
+Her research and teaching interests include Middle English literature, book history, paleography and codicology, the cultural history of the senses, and digital humanities (especially manuscript imaging and digital cataloging techniques).

 With Nigel Palmer, Catalogue entries for in situ manuscript fragments in the incunabula of the Bodleian Library, Oxford, inthe Bodleian Library’s online Catalogue of Medieval Manuscripts, forthcoming summer 2017, and revised for Fragmentarium online database, forthcoming summer 2017.